IBM/fraud-prediction-using-FPPredictPlus/README.md

 ![](https://github.com/IBM/build-a-classification-model-using-fppredictplus/blob/master/images/c-f-holdout-mtrx.png)

-We can get other details about model performance by `downloading results` per below.
+We can get other details about model performance by clicking on `Downloading results` per below.

 ![](https://github.com/IBM/build-a-classification-model-using-fppredictplus/blob/master/images/prdt-frd-dtls.png)

 # Summary

 With this, we have come to an end of this tutorial.
-We have learnt how to use FP Predict Plus platform for building predictive models using GUI and also explored how to churn out predictions on the new dataset.
-This platform will be beneficial for developers, data scientists to building AI solutions quickly on different domains.
+We have learnt how to use FP Predict Plus platform for building AI models using GUI and also explored how to churn out predictions on the new dataset.
+This platform will be beneficial for developers, data scientists to build AI solutions quickly on different domains.